arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 recommend key-value stores for the following reasons:
 - Key-value stores allow easy horizontal scaling.
 - Key-value stores provide very low latency to access data.
-- Relational databases do not handle long tail [3] of data well.
+-  #RDBMSs do not handle long tail [3] of data well.
 When the indexes grow large, random access is expensive.
 - Key-value stores are adopted by other proven reliable chat applications.
 For example, both Facebook messenger and Discord use key-value stores.
 Facebook messenger uses